 - The mayor, or in the mayor's absence the vice mayor, shall take the chair at the hour appointed for the meeting and shall immediately call the meeting of the council to order. - 2.
-In the absence of the mayor and vice mayor, the clerk shall call the meeting to order and a mayor pro tempore shall be appointed from the members present. - 3.
+In the absence of the mayor and vice mayor, the clerk shall call the meeting to order and a mayor pro tempore shall be appointed from the members present to preside over the meeting. - 3.
 Upon the arrival of the mayor, the vice mayor shall immediately relinquish the chair at the conclusion of the business then before the council.